Aegisub/aegisite/source/docs/api/0.1/modules/app.html.md

 #### Optional for Reader
 {::field name='can_read_file' type='function'}
 A function which checks if this reader can read a file.
-It is passed an absolute path to a file and the file encoding to use, and should boolean indicating whether the file is in this reader's format.
+It is passed an absolute path to a file and the file encoding to use, and should return a boolean indicating whether the file is in this reader's format.
 If not supplied, it is assumed that a reader can read any file with one of its extensions.
 This only needs to check if the file is in the format supported by this reader, and not necessarily whether it's a valid file of that format.